Six Feet Under is a horrible pseudo-death metal band that was originally

 either dead or dying by this point already.
 It took them about two years to finally release their joke of a debut album, Haunted.

-the hell out of it, as if it was something special.
+promoted the hell out of it, as if it was something special.
 That was not to be the case.
-Everything about this is dumbed-down and
+Everything about this is dumbed-down

-designed for simple-minded sheep.
-Chris Barnes seemed to have run out of steam after The Bleeding, as his lyrics were
+and designed for simple-minded sheep.
+Chris Barnes seemed to have run out of steam after The Bleeding, as his lyrics

-becoming rather redundant by this point.
-There were a few mildly interesting ideas, but most of this is just really tame and
+were becoming rather redundant by this point.
+There were a few mildly interesting ideas, but most of this is just really tame

-generic.
+and generic.
 The vocals are also quite dull when compared to the previous year's Cannibal Corpse release.
-His performance sounds
+His performance

 that he had to work with, it may also be the fault of Allen West.

-forth at the feet of unsuspecting listeners.
-I absolutely despise "groove Metal", and this record is full of it.
+vomited forth at the feet of unsuspecting listeners.
+I absolutely despise "groove metal", and this record is full of it.
 Haunted

 features nearly 40 minutes of mid-paced trash that would have been better off in the rubbish bin.
 Even worse, the album includes